Greg Lee (basketball): Beach volleyball career

 On the 1977 tour, Lee advanced to the finals three times, winning all of them.
 In 1978, he reached five finals, winning four times.
 Lee also won the 1981 Laguna Beach Open with Jay Hanseth.
 In 1981, Lee and Menges won their last open title, at the Mission Beach Open in San Diego.
 In total Lee won 25 tournaments with his partner Menges, which places the pair at No. 6 on the all-time list of wins for a team.

 Lee's greatest success on the beach came when teaming with Menges.
 They were considered the kings of the beach in the mid- to late 1970s.
-From 1973–1982, Lee and Menges played in 30 tournaments together, winning 25, finishing second three times and third twice.
+From 1973 to 1982, Lee and Menges played in 30 tournaments together, winning 25, finishing second three times and third twice.
 They were never out of the top three.
 The pair also won pro beach volleyball's first World Championship in 1976.
 Following a loss that stopped Kiraly and Steffes from breaking the tour record of 13 tournament championships in a row set in 1975–76 by Lee and Menges, Kiraly said: "I guess it's appropriate that Menges and Lee stay in the record book.
 They laid the foundation for the sport."

 Lee scored additional victories with Hagen and Hanseth.
 In 1977, he left the sand to play professional basketball in Europe, returning to Southern California two years later.
 He entered a total of 62 opens, reaching the finals 39 times while collecting 29 tournament titles.
 He was inducted into the CBVA Beach Volleyball Hall of Fame in 1997.